aarctan/schedubuddy-web/README.md

 ### Contributing

-As an open source porject, we welcome feedback from users or developers in the form of comments or proposals for new features or changes.
+As an open source project, we welcome feedback from users or developers in the form of comments or proposals for new features or changes.